miker704/Strife/patches2.md

     - Swapped Friends homepage from a class based component to a function component in order to use a call back to use location from certain modals.
     - Moved Class Based component of friends homepage container to deprecated folder.
     - Created Styles sheet for delete friend confirmation modal.
+    - Created Delete friend confirmation modal which will pop up when proceeding to delete a friend.

 ## Backend Changes